MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsTeamsCallHoldPolicy.md

 ## PARAMETERS

 ### -Identity
-Unique identifier assigned to the Teams call hold policy.
+Unique identifier of the Teams call hold policy to be removed.

 ```yaml
 Type: String